Chapter 18: Stereo Enhancements

 - Sampled Ambiences For Stereo Widening: I often use stereo ambiences to expand the stereo picture when mixing.
-In this Mix Rescue project, for example, I used simple background noise to widen this mix (Ex18.03:WAV/MP3), and here's what it sounded like without it (Ex18.04:WAV/MP3 ).
+In this Mix Rescue project, for example, I used simple background noise to widen this mix (with noise Ex18.03:WAV/MP3 ; without noise Ex18.04:WAV/MP3 ).
 A more ostentatious example can be heard in this Mix Rescue, where I layered in lots of weird stereo ambient effect samples (Ex18.05:WAV/MP3 ) to transform this (Ex18.06:WAV/MP3 ) into this (Ex18.07:WAV/MP3 ).

 - Stereo Widening In Practice: Many of my Mix Rescue remixes involve stereo-widening treatments of one kind or another, not least because the classic pitch-shifted delay patch is one of my default mix effects.
 However, this particular article focuses more than usually on the subject.